radsungura/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. ls -1t | head -10 : Create a script that displays the 10 newest files in the current directory
 13. sort | uniq -u : Create a script that takes a list of words as input and prints only words that appear exactly once.
 15. grep -c "bin"/etc/passwd : Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+16. grep -A 3 "root" /etc/passwd : Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd